CTIS membership comprises University of Manchester staff members and current doctoral students engaged in translation studies research.

 Research interests: comparative analysis of historical Anglophone translations of German philosophy; translation, migration and re-priming of concepts relevant to intercultural ethics; Bourdieusian sociology and the ethics of translating philosophy; hexis and the translator’s will to power; Hegel; Nietzsche.

-Lecturer in Translation Studies, University of Surrey
+Reader in Translation Studies, University of Surrey

 Research interests: interpreter-mediated interaction; conversation analysis; multimodal analysis; interpreter education; micro-analytical approach; virtual learning environment